-Gaur: 12 km south of Malda, right on the Indo-Bangladesh border, is one of the most important Historical places of 14th and 15th century Bengal having an immense value from the archeological point of view.
-The relics particularly worth seeing are the Bara Sona Mosque, Dakhil Darwajah (built in 1425), Qadam Rasul Mosque, Lattan Mosque and the ruins of the extensive fortification.
-There are colorful enameled tiles on the Gomti Gate and Firoz Minar.
+Gaur: 12 km south of Malda, right on the Indo-Bangladesh border, is one of the most critical Historical places of 14th and 15th century Bengal having immense value from an archaeological point of view.
+The relics that are particularly worth seeing are the Bara Sona Mosque, Dakhil Darwajah (built in 1425), Qadam Rasul Mosque, Lattan Mosque, and the ruins of the extensive fortification.
+There are colourful enamelled tiles on the Gomti Gate and Firoz Minar.

-Pandua: 18 km north of Malda, another important site of archeological importance has some impressive Muslim architecture including the vast Adina Mosque built by Sikander Shah in 1369.
+Pandua: 18 km north of Malda, another critical site of archaeological importance has some impressive Muslim architecture including the vast Adina Mosque built by Sikander Shah in 1369.
 It is one of the largest mosques in India, built over a Hindu temple, and has 378 small domes.
-The Eklakhi mausoleum and several smaller mosques are the other places of attractions in Pandua.
+The Eklakhi mausoleum and several smaller mosques are the other places of attraction in Pandua.

-Accommodation: There are some private hotels in Malda apart from a tourist lodge of West Bengal tourism.
+Accommodation: There are some private hotels in Malda apart from a tourist lodge for West Bengal tourism.

 Siliguri: 260 km

 Historic monument of MaldaThe glorious past of Malda is associated with the ruined city of Gaur and Pandua.
 Gaur is historically a very important place because a large portion of Bengal’s ancient history was written here.
 Malda also houses a great conglomeration of ancient mosques which reminds us of the Mohammedan rulers who reigned here for centuries.